canonical/kubeflow-rocks/jupyter-scipy/CONTRIBUTING.md

 Alternatively, you can check the upstream command file:
 [Run Script](https://github.com/kubeflow/kubeflow/blob/v1.10.0/components/example-notebook-servers/jupyter/s6/services.d/jupyterlab/run)

-## Service Command Execution in Rock
+## Service Command Execution in rock
 The command in the service definition must be wrapped with `bash -c`.
-This ensures that when the Rock is executed in a pod, environment variables such as `HOME` and `NB_PREFIX` are dynamically resolved.
+This ensures that when the rock is executed in a pod, environment variables such as `HOME` and `NB_PREFIX` are dynamically resolved.
 These variables should **not** be explicitly set in the service section, as their values depend on the specific notebook instance.

 ### Example Service Command:
 ```yaml